 Lori Beds doesn't recommend installing a bed of any kind that would cover a vent or a heat source as it could potentially create a fire hazard and could also warp the wood.

 Not many Murphy bed manufacturers give you the option to paint or stain your frame.
 But those with an eye for design value the ability to customize its look.

-An unfinished Lori Bed, crafted from 100 percent cabinet-grade baltic birch plywood, can be painted or stained to the color your heart desires.
+An unfinished Lori Bed, crafted from 100 percent cabinet-grade poplar plywood, can be painted or stained to the color your heart desires.
 We recommend painting or staining the unfinished frame before installation to keep the process clean and simple.

 (Take a look at the many options you have to choose from with Lori Beds here)

 Buying a Murphy bed is a great addition to any home.
 They are the perfect fit for a small space or a multifunctional room.
 Keep the buying process simple and streamlined with this handy checklist, and you’ll be lifting and lowering your way to a new space in no time.

 Did you learn a lot about bedroom design in this post?
 Here are three more posts to read next: